Bedrock-OSS/regolith/docs/_pages/docs/getting_started/getting-started.md

 If you run into issues installing, you can check our [troubleshooting guide](/regolith/docs/troubleshooting) for tips.

+{: .notice--warning}
+**Warning:** Regolith is a command line application.
+It assumes some familiarity with how to navigate and use the command line.
+You can get a [refresher](https://tutorial.djangogirls.org/en/intro_to_command_line/) here.

 ## Creating a new Project

 To create a new project, navigate to a blank folder, and run `regolith init`.
 This will create a few files: